versionone/api-examples/rest/apis-walkthrough.md

 You'll need just two things:

 1. [cURL](https://curl.haxx.se) -- a popular command-line HTTP client
-2. This VersionOne Lifecycle Access Token: `1.aBg7sVXSZeEsf3cwvQFEdkkt384=` -- a credential string necessary to authenticate with the API
+2. This VersionOne Lifecycle Access Token in your clipboard: `1.aBg7sVXSZeEsf3cwvQFEdkkt384=` -- a credential to authenticate with the REST Data API

 ### Setup